 Electronic Health Networks (EHNs) facilitate the communication and exchange of personal health information (PHI) among health sector parties (primarily those designated as health information custodians, or “HICs”, including medical professionals, –as well as in certain cases non-HICs).
-The transmission and maintenance of PHI within EHNs is governed by general rules under the personal health information laws, , (PHIPA) as well as in certain instances by rules specifically applicable to service provider organizations that provide the network systems such as are found in PHIPA Regulation s.6 (health information network providers or “HINPs”).
-However, as yet, there exists no public or government-mandated comprehensive EHN that parties may simply log into for purposes of communicating PHI data.
-Consequently sector- or function-specific networks have been established.
+The transmission and maintenance of PHI within EHNs is governed by general rules under the personal health information laws, such as Ontario’s Personal Health Information Protection Act, 2004 (PHIPA) as well as in certain instances by rules specifically applicable to service provider organizations that provide the network systems such as are found in PHIPA Regulation s.6 (health information network providers or “HINPs”).
+In Ontario, PHIPA has been amended to provide for a regulated province-wide EHN, known as the shared provincial electronic health record.
+This EHN is maintained by Ontario Health as the prescribed agency under PHIPA.
+However a number of sector- or function-specific networks also also exist, originating prior to the provincial shared record.
 Almost all these networks rely on a contract structure among participants and the network providers in order to function effectively and ensure mutual compliance with statutory rules and to set procedural requirements and standards for maintaining the integrity and security of information.
-Certain sector-specific, government-mandated or operated networks such as the Ontario Laboratory Information System are exceptions to this general rule.
+In addition, certain sector-specific, government-mandated or operated networks such as the Ontario Laboratory Information System also operate.

 The primary contract framework supporting these sector- and function-specific EHNs is a Data Sharing Agreement (DSA) among the EHN’s participants (HICs and in some cases non-HICs).
 The function of the DSA is to provide a mutually-adopted framework setting out both legal responsibilities and operational procedures, focused on the PHI, and sometimes other personal information, communicated within the network and maintained within the separate systems of each participant.